 As mentioned above, please make sure that your gas boiler and other gas appliances are serviced every year by a registered Gas Safe engineer.

 We also recommend the use of audible carbon monoxide detectors which will warn you if carbon monoxide is present at your home.
 However, these should only be used in addition to regular gas appliance servicing.
 You can be particularly at risk from carbon monoxide poisoning when asleep as you may not be aware of the symptoms until it’s too late.
-Having an audible carbon monoxide detector could give you suitable warning and save your life.
+Having an audible carbon monoxide detector could give you a suitable warning and save your life.